How the Military Justice System Works

 Court-Martial Sentencing

 90% of all courts-martial result in convictions.
 After conviction comes "extenuation and mitigation."
-This is an opportunity for the service member to advocate for themselves and seek a reduced sentence.
+This is an opportunity for the servicemember to advocate for themselves and seek a reduced sentence.
 Unlike in a civilian court, jurors hand out the sentence.
 Often the prosecutor will be low-key during this phase of the trial because a sentencing agreement may already have been reached.
 The defense attorney will try to get a lesser sentence than the one the prosecutor has previously agreed to.

-Courts-Martial Appeals
+Court-Martial Appeals

-The CA can uphold the conviction and sentence, dismiss the case, or reduce the sentence, but cannot increase the sentence.
+All court-martial convictions receive review from the convening authority (CA), the person who appoints the judge and jury for a court-martial.
+The CA can uphold both the conviction and the sentence, dismiss the case, or reduce the sentence, but can't increase the sentence.
 Judge Advocates advise the CAs on the appropriate action to take.
-A Judge Advocate is a lawyer who provides legal advice.

 Talk to a Lawyer